sigstore/sigstore-python/README.md

-                        multiple inputs (default: None) --rekor-bundle FILE   The offline Rekor bundle to verify with; not used with multiple inputs (default: None) FILE                  The file to verify
+                        multiple inputs (default: None) --rekor-bundle FILE   The offline Rekor bundle to verify with; not used with multiple inputs (default: None) --bundle FILE         The Sigstore bundle to verify with; not used with multiple inputs; this option is experimental and may change between releases until stabilized (default:
+                        None)
+  FILE                  The file to verify

 Verification options: